 What Is a Catastrophe and What Does Insurance Cover?

-According to the Insurance Information Institute (III), a catastrophe is an unusually severe natural or man-made disaster that results in potential insurance claims in excess of $25 million.
-While there are several different types of insurable catastrophes, not all of them require separate coverage.
-Some are included in a homeowners, renters or auto policies, or can be added as a rider attached to an existing policy.
+According to the Insurance Information Institute, a catastrophe is an unusually severe natural or man-made disaster that results in potential insurance claims in excess of $25 million.
+While there are several different types of insurable catastrophes, not all require separate coverage.
+Some are included in homeowners, renters or auto policies, or can be added as a rider attached to an existing policy.

 Disasters that can be covered by insurance include: